suneeta-mall/suneeta-mall.github.io/_posts/2023-01-07-ChatGPT_vs_me_kids_book_author.md

 *Title*: Curious Cassie's beach ride quest: A Celebration of Isaac Newton's Discoveries

 [Illustration: Cassie is riding in a car with her family!
-Sir Isaac is featured in the book.
-Curious Cassie is buzzing with interesting keywords like Wow, What, How, When, Where!]
+She is buzzing with interesting curious keywords like Wow, What, How, When, Where!
+Sir Isaac is featured in the book. ]

 >![](/images/curious_cassie/Cover.jpg)

 Here's a sample of [my book](/images/curious_cassie/Curious Cassie's beach ride quest- A Celebration of Isaac Newton's Discoveries.pdf).
 It shows 1st chapter of the 3-chapter book.

-I am just a debut author writing out of hobby and not profession.
+I am just a debut author, writing out of hobby.
 I am profoundly impressed by authors who have written brilliant books to teach, guide and shape our children.
 I hope, now and ever, we will continue to create far-enriched content to shape ourselves and our future with or without AI - just as long as we are in control.

 Thanks a lot for reading!
 If you ever see any value in spreading the word about my book or procuring it for your loved ones then please do so, I would be thrilled!